Coja Petrus Uscan: Construction of Marmalong Bridge

 In 1728, Coja Petrus Uscan constructed the Marmalong Bridge across the Adyar River.
 It cost him 30,000 pagodas.
 Still, he paid the full amount and also donated 1,500 pagodas for the bridge's upkeep.

 The bridge no longer exists today, having been replaced by a second bridge.
 However, the bridge built by Uscan is the first ever bridge built across the Adyar.

 In 1726, he constructed the steps which led to the Catholic shrine atop St Thomas Mount which still bears a slab commemorating Uscan's legacy.
 He also donated 1,500 pagodas for the maintenance of the steps.

 In service of the British East India Company

 As Company Councillor

 Uscan was appointed Company Councillor for the British East India Company.
 Uscan performed well in his newfound role, occasionally serving as the Company's envoy.
-In 1740, when the Maratha general Raghuji Bhonsle invaded the Carnatic, Petrus Uscan was appointed the British envoy to negotiate peace with the Maratha general.
+In 1740, when the Raghuji Bhonsle of Nagpur invaded the Carnatic, Petrus Uscan was appointed the British envoy to negotiate peace with the Maratha general.
 Uscan negotiated with the Marathas and impressed the general so much that he even recognized British rule over Tiruchirappalli, Madras and Fort St David.
 On another occasion, Petrus Uscan succeeded in obtaining exclusive rights for the British of Madras to mint coins in their own name.